PIN-AI/Subnet/README.md

 # PinAI Subnet Template

 **Production-ready Subnet template** for building custom intent execution networks on PinAI protocol.
-This implementation coordinates matcher, validator, and registry services with built-in batch submission support for high-throughput operations.
+This implementation coordinates matcher and validator services with built-in batch submission support for high-throughput operations.

 ## 🚀 What is This?